ARM-software/CMSIS-DSP/ComputeGraph/examples/README.md

 # List of examples

 * [Simple example](simple/README.md) : How to get started
-* [Example 1](example1/README.md) : Sample as the simple example but explaining how to add arguments to the scheduler API and node constructors
+* [Example 1](example1/README.md) : Same as the simple example but explaining how to add arguments to the scheduler API and node constructors.
+This example is also giving a very detailed explanation of the C++ code generated for the scheduler
 * [Example 2](example2/README.md) : Explain how to use CMSIS-DSP pure functions (no state) and add delay on the arcs of the graph.
 Explain some configuration options for the schedule generation.
-* [Example 3 ](example3/README.md) : A full signal processing example with CMSIS-DSP using FFT and sliding windows and overlap and add node
+* [Example 3](example3/README.md) : A full signal processing example with CMSIS-DSP using FFT and sliding windows and overlap and add node
-* [Example 4](example4/README.md) : Same as examples 3 but where we generate a Python implementation rather than a C++ implementation.
-The resulting graph can be executed than to the CMSIS-DSP Python wrapper
+* [Example 4](example4/README.md) : Same as example 3 but where we generate a Python implementation rather than a C++ implementation.
+The resulting graph can be executed thanks to the CMSIS-DSP Python wrapper
 * [Example 5](example5/README.md) : Another pure Python example showing how to compute a sequence of Q15 MFCC and generate an animation (using also the CMSIS-DSP Python wrapper)
 * [Example 6](example6/README.md) : Same as example 5 but with C++ code generation
 * [Example 7](example7/README.md) : Pure Python example demonstrating a communication between the compute graph and OpenModelica to generate a Larsen effect